-INFRA designed and built a modular, transportable GTL (gas-to-liquid) M100 plant for processing natural and associated gas into synthetic crude oil in Wharton (Texas, USA).
+INFRA designed and built a modular, transportable GTL (gas-to-liquid) M100 plant for processing natural and associated gas into synthetic crude oil near Houston (Texas, USA).

 The company plans to operate the plant on a commercial basis and sell synthetic crude oil.
 Synthetic crude oil is a mixture of gasoline and diesel fractions in a 60/40 proportion.
 Up to 45% of kerosene fraction.